kyle-log/throttled-multicaster/README.md

-# Debounced Multicaster
+# Throttled Multicaster
-A spring application event multicaster that debounces events.
+A spring application event multicaster that throttled events.